Mastering the Art of Closing: How to Ask for the Sale at the Right Time

 That freeze is feedback.
 It usually means you asked for the sale before the offer felt like a perfect fit.
 And if you’re honest, you were probably filling in blanks about their needs.

 Here’s the core idea: you shouldn’t push for a yes until your offer fits so well the customer starts pulling.
-When you do this right, you close more deals, you cut down on discounts, and you stop carrying that weird tension from call to call.
+When you do this right, you close more deals, cut down on discounts, and stop carrying that weird tension from call to call.
 You’ll see what goes wrong when you ask too early, how to shape an offer that makes buying feel obvious, and how to spot it when they’re ready.

-Asking for the sale too early makes you guess, and guessing feels pushy
+Asking for the sale too early makes you guess, and guessing feels pushy.

 When you try to close too soon, you’re guessing.
 Not because you’re careless, but because you don’t have enough context yet.
 So, you say things that sound safe and broad, and buyers can feel it.
 Over the past 4+ decades, I can’t remember every asking for an order.
 Yet, I’ve sold and received donations to the tune of many millions of dollars.
-In fact, I can quickly identify a scripted salesperson; and get turned off very quickly.
+In fact, I can quickly identify a scripted salesperson and get turned off very quickly.

 This shows up in everyday ways: